UniversalAnaphora/UniversalAnaphora/README.md

 # UniversalAnaphora

-An initiative to collect and distribute resources for anaphora resolution (coreference) in a unified standard.
+This is an initiative to collect and distribute resources for anaphora resolution (coreference) according to community-agreed on guidelines and using  a unified standard.

 This repository contains the following folders: